sixty-north/cosmic-cloud/infra/README.md

        $ ansible celery-worker-hosts -a uptime

+## Configure the message broker host

+## Tear down the infrastructure

-11. Ask Terraform what it will need to do to tear down the infrastructure.
+1. Ask Terraform what it will need to do to tear down the infrastructure.

        $ terraform plan -destroy

-12. Destroy the infrastructure
+2. Destroy the infrastructure

     $ terraform destroy